Alligator/pyrc-stats/README.md

 old (string): the old nick being changed from.

 new (string): the new nick being changed to.

+### IRCStats.write()

+writes whatever file was previously specified in the constructor

 ## the web bit